salahmed1/salahmed1/README.md

 ## 🚀 About Me

-> *"I believe in writing code that not only works perfectly but also tells a story of creativity, efficiency, and user-centered design."*

 I'm a passionate Full-Stack Developer from Morocco 🇲🇦, dedicated to creating digital experiences that inspire and empower users.
 With a strong foundation in both frontend and backend technologies, I love turning complex problems into simple, beautiful, and intuitive solutions.

 - 🔭 Currently working on innovative web applications